-

 Additional/Special gears

-A good quality sleeping bag and down jacket would be required to withstand the drop in temperature in the high altitude on the trek.
-A minimum rating of -15 C (5 F) would be advisable for the gears.
-Access Nepal offers the option of free borrowings of a decent quality sleeping bag and down jacket.
-These are rated up to -20 C (68 F).
+A good quality sleeping bag and down jacket would be required to withstand the drop in temperature at the high altitude on the trek.
+A minimum rating of -15°C (5°F) would be advisable for the gears.
+Access Nepal offers the option of free borrowing of a decent quality sleeping bag and down jacket.
+These are rated up to -20°C (68°F).
 The gears are checked thoroughly for quality and cleaned after each usage.
-Please, let us know in advance once you have booked your trip with us to enable us to arrange one for you.
+Please let us know in advance once you have booked your trip with us to enable us to arrange one for you.
 Also, please remember to return them once you are back from your trek.

 Transportation